Triangle-free 2-matchings: Introduction

 \section{Introduction}

-A subset~$M$ of edges of an undirected simple graph $G$ is a \emph{2-matching} if every vertex is incident to at most two edges of~$M$.
+A subset~$M$ of edges of an undirected simple graph $G=(V,E)$ is a (simple) \emph{2-matching} if every vertex is incident to at most two edges of~$M$.
+For brevity, a simple $2$-matching will further be called a $2$-matching.
 A $2$-matching of maximum size can be computed in polynomial time by a reduction to the classical matching problem.
 A $2$-matching is called \emph{triangle-free} if it does not contain any cycle of length three.
-A polynomial time algorithm for computing a maximum size triangle-free $2$-matching was given by Hartvigsen \cite{Hartvigsen1984} in his PhD thesis in 1984.
+The first polynomial time algorithm for computing a maximum size triangle-free $2$-matching was given by Hartvigsen \cite{Hartvigsen1984} in his PhD thesis in 1984.
 This algorithm and its analysis are very complicated.
-(They are written on more than $60$ pages excluding introduction, definitions etc.) We present an alternative significantly simpler algorithm with a relatively short proof of correctness.
+A journal version with the modified algorithm from the thesis appeared recently in \cite{Hartvigsen2024}.
+It is still very long ($82$ pages) and complicated and the algorithm given there has $O(|V|^3|E|^2)$ running time.
+We present an alternative and significantly simpler algorithm with a relatively short proof of correctness and $O(|V||E|)$ running time.

 More generally, a \emph{$C_k$-free} $2$-matching is one without any cycle of length at most ~$k$.
-We refer to cycles of length three as \emph{triangles} and to cycles of length four as {\emph squares}.
+We refer to cycles of length three as \emph{triangles}.
 The goal of the \emph{$C_k$-free $2$-matching problem} is to find a $C_k$-free $2$-matching of maximum size.
 Observe that the $C_k$-free $2$-matching problem for $n/2 \leq k < n$, where $n$ is the number of vertices in the graph, is equivalent to finding a Hamiltonian cycle, and thus \np-hard.
 The case of $k=3$ is also called the \emph{triangle-free $2$-matching problem}.
 For $k\geq 5$ Papadimitriou \cite{CornuejolsPulleyblank1980} showed that the problem is \np-hard.
 The complexity of the $C_4$-free $2$-matching problem is unknown.

 In the weighted version of the problem, each edge $e$ is associated with a nonnegative weight $w(e)$ and we are interested in finding a $C_k$-free $2$-matching of maximum weight, where the weight of a $2$-matching $M$ is defined as the sum of weights of edges belonging to $M$.
 Vornberger~\cite{Vornberger1980} showed that the weighted $C_4$-free $2$-matching problem is \np-hard.